predsci/PROF/README.md

 -->

 ## Getting Started
 The PROF/prof_dev directory provides an example script that is a good starting point for using the package.
+This script relies on two other scripts in the same directory and hence we suggest to start as follows.

 Create a 'test' directory